Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

 Applying \cite[Theorem 2.9]{DudMed_finite_2014}, we deduce that $\mathsf{A}(\G)_{x_0}$ has no proper characters.
 This implies that $\mathsf{A}(\G)$ has no proper characters: if $\chi$ was a character for $\mathsf{A}(\G)$, then it restricts to a character on $\mathsf{A}(\G)_{x_0}$, therefore $\mathsf{A}(\G)_{x_0} \subseteq \ker(\chi) $, and by simplicity we then get $\ker(\chi)=\mathsf{A}(\G)$, as desired. \end{proof}

 We can also obtain some information about the finite factor representations of topological full groups.
-Before we introduce the definition of a finite factor representation, recall that for a subset $S \subseteq \mathsf{B}(H)$ of the bounded operators on a Hilbert space $H$, the commutant $S'$ is the weak-$\ast$ closed subalgebra of $\mathsf{B}(H)$ given by
+Before we define these representations, we recall that for a subset $S \subseteq \mathsf{B}(H)$ of the bounded operators on a Hilbert space $H$, the commutant $S'$ is the weak-$\ast$ closed subalgebra of $\mathsf{B}(H)$ given by